-The environmental factors checked below would be potentially affected by this project, involving at least one impact that is a "Potentially Significant Impact" as indicated by the checklist on the following pages. ☐ Aesthetics ☐ Greenhouse Gas Emissions ☐ Public Services ☐ Agriculture & Forestry Resources ☐ Hazards & Hazardous Materials Recreation ☐ Air Quality ☐ Hydrology / Water Quality ☐ Transportation ☐ Biological Resources ☐ Land Use / Planning ☐ Cultural Resources ☐ Mineral Resources ☐ Utilities / Service Systems ☐ Energy ☐ Noise Wildfire Geology / Soils ☐ Population / Housing Mandatory Findings of Significance DETERMINATION (To be completed by the Lead Ag ency) On the basis of this initial evaluat ion: I find that the proposed project Control DECLARATION will be prepared.
-OULD NOT have a significant effect on the environment, and a NEGATIVE significant effect in this case beca I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions on the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
+The environmental factors checked below would be potentially affected by this project, involving at least one impact that is a "Potentially Significant Impact" as indicated by the checklist on the following pages. ☐ Aesthetics ☐ Greenhouse Gas Emissions ☐ Public Services ☐ Agriculture & Forestry Resources ☐ Hazards & Hazardous Materials Recreation ☐ Air Quality ☐ Hydrology / Water Quality ☐ Transportation ☐ Biological Resources ☐ Land Use / Planning ☐ Cultural Resources ☐ Energy ☐ Mineral Resources ☐ Noise ☐ Utilities / Service Systems☐ Wildfire Geology / Soils ☐ Population / Housing Mandatory Findings of Significance DETERMINATION (To be completed by the Lead Agency) On the basis of this initial evaluation: I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. significant effect in this case beca project could have a significant effect or suse revisions on the project have been TIVE DECLARATION will be prepared.
 I find the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.